phac-nml/irida/doc/user/tutorials/sharing/index.md

 You may create a new user account in IRIDA if you have the **Manager** or [Administrator](../../administrator/#creating-a-new-user-account) system role.

-After logging in to IRIDA, click the gear icon on the top right-hand side of the navbar and click **Create User**:
+After logging in to IRIDA, go to the Users listing page and click the "Add User" button at the top right of the screen.

 ![Create user menu.]({{ site.baseurl }}/images/tutorials/common/users/create-user-menu.png)